virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 **Event Placeholders:**

 - `${event.params.}`:
-    - `session` - current user session
-    - `appid` - environment unique appid
+    - `count` - nodes count which have been added
-    - `nodeId` - node identifier where event is executed
+    - `nodeGroup` - node layer where event is executed
 - `${event.response.}`:
-    - `nodes` - nodes array which will be added to the environment
+    - `nodes` - nodes array which will be added to the environment.
+All parameters from that array can be used in a same action as placeholders value.
+For example, placeholder *{event.response.nodes[0].url}* will be an address of first added node.

 ### onAfterServiceScaleOut

-The event is executed after adding new Docker container(s) to the existing node group.
+The event is executed after adding new container(s) to the existing node group.
 It is run once for each layer upon any node count change.
 The *onAfterServiceScaleOut* event is applicable only for Docker containers.

 **Event Placeholders:**

 - `${event.params.}`:
-    - `session` - current user session
-    - `appid` - environment unique appid
-    - `nodeId` - node identifier where event is executed
+    - `nodeGroup` - node layer where event is executed
+    - `count` - nodes count which have been added
 - `${event.response.}`
-    - `nodes` - nodes array which was added to the environment
+    - `nodes` - nodes array which was added to the environment.
+All parameters from that array can be used in a same action as placeholders value.
+For example, placeholder *{event.response.nodes[0].url}* will be an address of first added node.

 ### onAlert
 This event provides a possibility to bind actions to <a href="https://docs.jelastic.com/load-alerts" target="_blank">Load Alerts</a> and <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">Automatic Horizontal Scaling Alerts</a> that are configured through the Jelastic triggers.